d2l-ai/d2l-en/chapter_introduction/index.md

 or what actually happens when a machine learning model generates an output.
 That is because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.
-In either case, we grab a big pile of data upfront, then set our pattern recognition machines in motion without ever interacting with the environment again.
+In each case, we grab a big pile of data upfront, then set our pattern recognition machines in motion without ever interacting with the environment again.
-Because all of the learning takes place after the algorithm is disconnected from the environment, this is sometimes called *offline learning*.
+Because all the learning takes place after the algorithm is disconnected from the environment, this is sometimes called *offline learning*.
 For example, supervised learning assumes